ATD 1-LAW

 A hirer can sell the products third party after payment of two thirds of the hire purchase price.

-A (a)_______refers to a requirement or event that should be performed before the completion of another action, whereas, a (b)________ is an assurance given by the seller to the buyer about the state of the product, that the prescribed facts are genuine.
+In reference to the hire purchase agreement,(i)________refers to a requirement or event that should be performed before the completion of another action, whereas a (ii)__________is an assurance given by the seller to the buyer about the state of the product, that the prescribed facts are genuine.

-Which of the following statements about hire purchase agreement are not true?
+Which of the following statements about the hire purchase agreement is/are not true?

 The owner hires goods to the hirer with an option to purchase the goods when he has made the payment of a certain sum.